AudioKit/STKAudioKit/README.md

 ## Examples

-There's a demo project (screenshot above) and a playground to help you get started.
+There's a demo project (video above) and a playground to help you get started.